-Each line draws its power from overhead electric cables and has a number or letter designation (e.g. 7 or D).
-Most lines run from the early morning until after midnight, with special night (bus) services also operating on selected routes.
+Each line draws its power from overhead electric cables and has a number or letter designation (e.g. 9 or D).
+Most trams run from the early morning until after midnight, with special night (bus) services also operating on selected routes.

-During the bulk of the day, intervals between trams are generally 4-8 minutes, and delays are rare.
-Vienna is geared up for snow, so there have to be serious blizzards to keep the trams off the road.
+During the bulk of the day, intervals between trams are generally 4-8 minutes, with delays rare.
+Vienna is geared up for snow, so there have to be serious blizzards to keep the vehicles off the road.